-Fig. 6 illustrates the effect of the heat capacity on the annual cycle of baroclinicity.
-Here, baroclinicity is defined as the temperature difference between the equator and 45°N/S, averaged between 1000 and 250 hPa.
-Reducing the heat capacity amplifies the annual cycle in baroclinicity, both increasing it in the winter months and decreasing it in the summer.
-As in the observed Northern Hemisphere, however, the latter effect is greater: compared to austral hemisphere, the baroclinicity of the atmosphere collapses in the boreal summer, to a value of 1/4 the annual mean of the austral hemisphere in ERA-I, as compared to a 50% increase in winter.
-In general, the temperature gradient is a bit weaker in MiMA relative to observations, but captures the right annual variation with an equivalent mixed layer depth of 10 meters or less.
-As noted above, the reduced heat capacity also brings the annual cycle closer to that of the solar forcing, reducing the 2 month lag in the CTRL integration.
+As illustrated in Fig. 6, reducing the heat capacity amplifies the annual cycle in baroclinicity, both increasing it in the winter months and decreasing it in the summer.
+As in the observed Northern Hemisphere, however, the latter effect is greater: compared to austral hemisphere, the baroclinicity of the atmosphere really collapses in the boreal summer, to a value of 1/4 the annual mean of the austral hemisphere in ERA-I, as compared to a 50% increase in winter.
+In general, the temperature gradient is a bit weaker in MiMA relative to observations, but captures equivalent annual variation with an equivalent mixed layer depth of 10 meters or less.
+The reduced heat capacity also brings the annual cycle closer to that of the solar forcing, which improves the 2 month bias in the CTRL integration.

 Once the albedo is corrected, modification of the Northern Hemisphere temperature gradient has very little impact on the annual mean TTL.
 Fig. 4c even shows a slight warming of the TTL temperatures, particularly right at the cold point, but the change is small compared to those induced by the warm pool or topography.
-While the hemispheric asymmetry in baroclinicity appears inconsequential to the mean TTL, we show in the next sections that it is perhaps most critical for generating the annual cycle.
+While the hemispheric asymmetry in baroclinicity appears inconsequential to the mean TTL, we show in the next sections that it is perhaps most critical for generating the annual cycle of the TTL.